Zelda64Recomp/Zelda64Recomp/BUILDING.md

 ## 2. Install Dependencies

 You will need a few dependencies.
-For Linux we provide the instructions for Ubuntu, but you can find the equivalent packages for your preferred distro.
+For Linux the instructions for Ubuntu are provided, but you can find the equivalent packages for your preferred distro.

 ```bash
 # For Ubuntu, simply run: